SiteWorks General FAQs

 7. The project team will provide mentoring for u3as moving to SiteWorks.

 There is an aspiration to stop supporting SiteBuilder at the end of 2024 but there are no dates for interim project milestones.
+We plan to continue the Site Builder to SiteWorks re-direction service for three months after that which brings us to the end of the financial year.

 Updated March 2024.